-- The Main Campus: AU University Park, is located in the heart of Miami's Health District; AU Downton is located in the center of Downtown Miami; - The Satellite Location: AU Downton is located in the center of Downtown Miami.
-Both locations offer the same academic programs and services to its student population.
+- The Main Campus: AU University Park, 1011 Sunnybrook Road, located in the heart of Miami's Health District; AU Downton is located in the center of Downtown Miami; - The Satellite Location: AU Downton 1442 Biscayne Blvd, is located in the center of Downtown Miami. - Both locations offer the same academic programs and services to its student population.
 Management, control, and supervision of the Satellite Location remains with the Main Campus as the oversight entity. - Branch Campus: Florida Palms University, located in Downtown Miami.

-Date of Publication: January 2022 Volume Number: 2022 Volume I
+Volume Number: January 2022 Volume Number: 2022 Volume I